Cenovus says extreme winter weather affected refinery production

 While Cenovus says its Lima refinery has returned to full operation, its Wood River refinery is currently operating at 65 per cent capacity and its Lloydminster upgrader and Borger refinery won't return to full operation until mid-January.

-Cenovus says it now expects fourth-quarter Canadian refinery throughput of 90 to 95 million barrels per day, and U.S. refinery throughput of 370 to 380 million barrels per day.
+Cenovus says it now expects fourth-quarter Canadian refinery throughput of 90 to 95 thousand barrels per day, and U.S. refinery throughput of 370 to 380 thousand barrels per day.

 The company says it will provide an update to its 2023 corporate guidance in February, if necessary.